w3c/wai-curricula/content/content-author/structure.md

 Optional ideas to assess knowledge:

 * Short Answer Questions &mdash; Ask students about different methods to help users orient themselves and navigate long passages of text.
-Assess how students recall methods to help users orient themselves and navigate long passages of text, including tables of contents and "Back to top" links.
+Assess how students recall methods to help users orient themselves and navigate long passages of text, including a table of contents and a "Back to top" link.
 * Practical &mdash; Ask students to provide the table of contents for a resource of a given website.
 Assess how students provide the table of contents for an article.
 * Practical &mdash; Ask students to use an authoring tool of their choice to include accessible footnotes.
 Assess how students include accessible footnotes.
 * Practical &mdash; Ask students to collaborate with other team members to provide accessible navigation and orientation methods.
 Assess how students collaborate with other team members to provide accessible orientation and navigation methods.